Euphorbia ×martini Rouy

-Euphorbia x martini is a dwarf, evergreen subshrub, up to 2 feet (60 cm) tall, with narrow, dark gray-green leaves on stiff stems.
-In late spring, it sports dense sprays of greenish-yellow flowers, often with a red or maroon eye.
+Euphorbia ×martini is a small evergreen shrub with narrow dark gray-green leaves on stiff stems.
+It grows up to 2 feet (60 cm) tall and sports dense sprays of greenish-yellow flowers in late spring, often with a red or maroon eye.

 USDA hardiness zones 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).